 The Mother-Son Wedding Reception Dance Song

-Whether it's a black-tie reception or casual gathering, of all the wedding traditions, the wedding reception dance is often the most meaningful and special.
+Whether it's a black-tie reception or casual gathering, weddings are special events filled with many traditions.
+Of all the wedding traditions, the wedding reception dance is often the most meaningful and hold special meaning.
 Many couples enjoy their first dance together, dedicating one song to their special moment on the dance floor.
-But many couples also choose to honor their relationship with their parents with a dedicated song.
+However, many couples also choose to honor their relationship with their parents with a dedicated song and dance with them.

-The original father-daughter has been expanded to include the mother and her son so that the mother of the groom has her moment in the sun as well.
-The mother-son dance is often one of the most tender and touching moments of the wedding reception, and care should be taken to select the right mother-son reception song.
+The original father-daughter dance has been expanded to include the mother and son dance so that the mother of the groom has her moment in the sun as well.
+The mother-son dance is often one of the most tender and touching moments of the wedding reception.
+Care should be taken to select the right mother-son reception song.
 Whether the family or an event planner is making the selection, sentimental lyrics and a slow tempo are key so the groom and his mother can enjoy and savor the moment.

 Sweet songs that capture the emotion of the mother-son dance are personal, but the tunes below offer something for everyone whether your taste veers toward R&B or country.